 The wide brown land of Katherine is punctuated by small rivers, gorges and plateaus that make for picturesque views from the scenic helicopter flights.
 Aboriginal art adorns many of the rocks here and there are plenty of places to discover the culture and attractions including Nitmiluk National Park Leilyn, Katherine Museum, Nitmiluk Visitor Centre, Manyallaluk, Cutta Cutta Caves, Katherine School of the Air, Katherine Hot Springs and the Katherine Barra Farm.

 The symbol of the Northern Territory, Ayers Rock (Uluru) is a wonder of the world and a treasure to the Aboriginal people.
 The 'rock' is said to change colour depending on the time of day and is renowned for being particularly spectacular at sunset.
-450km south of Alice Springs, Ayers Rock is a must see attraction when visiting the Northern Territory.
+450km south of Alice Springs, Uluru (Ayers Rock) is a must see attraction when visiting the Northern Territory.

 World Heritage listed geological formations, The Olgas are a group of 36 rocky outcrops meaning 'many heads'.
 The highest of these, Mount Olga, rises 546 m and is the heart of the Uluru-Kata Tijuta National Park.
 The National Park is home to more than 24 different types of wildlife including red kangaroos, dingoes, snakes, lizards and birds like the amazing wedge-tailed eagle.